ksu-cs-textbooks/cs-zero/content/x-cis115-labs/13-lists/03-lists-and-functions/_index.md

 ![Tutor 20](/images/lab13/tutor11_20.png)

 Inside of the loop, all we are doing is adding the value currently stored in `i` to the `sum` variable.
-So, we'll store $2$ in `sum` and jump back to the top of the list.
+So, we'll store $2$ in `sum` and jump back to the top of the loop.

 ![Tutor 21](/images/lab13/tutor11_21.png)